microsoft/windows-dev-box-setup-scripts/README.md

 |     | More Coming Soon!        |

 **Notes:**
-¹ If you're a Node.js contributor working on Node.js core, please see the [Node.js Bootstrapping Guide](https://github.com/nodejs/node/tree/master/tools/bootstrap).
+¹ If you're a Node.js contributor working on Node.js core, please see the [Node.js Bootstrapping Guide](https://github.com/nodejs/node/tree/master/tools/bootstrap) or [click here to run](http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/nodejs/node/master/tools/bootstrap/windows_boxstarter).

 ## Known issues
 - Windows 1803 is not successfully launching Boxstarter via the web launcher.
 This is actively under investigation and there are workarounds such as running Boxstarter locally.
 See this issue for details: https://github.com/chocolatey/boxstarter/issues/301